thifranc/docs.wiki.raw/Admin-Guide:-Using-Liquid-on-VPN.md

-Liquid can be used with external HTTPS termination, and with VPN clients.
+Liquid can be used with external HTTPS termination, so a group can configure their own VPN-limited access, or through networks that aren't connected to the Internet.

 ## Configure HTTPS

-Under VPN we can't use the "Let's Encrypt HTTP challenge" we automatically use.
-Because of this, you must supply your own HTTPS termination, for example using Nginx or Apache.
+Under VPN we can't use the "Let's Encrypt HTTP challenge" we automatically obtain HTTPS certificates with.
+Because of this, you must supply your own HTTPS termination server, for example using Nginx or Apache.
 Liquid will run in HTTP mode with HTTPS protocol override, like this:

 ```
 [liquid]
 http_protocol_override = https
 ```

-And comment out the `[https]` section to disable it from Liquid:
+And comment out the `[https]` section to disable it from `liquid.ini`:

 ```
 ; [https]